 - See full prescribing information for complete boxed warning.
 Thrombosis may occur with immune globulin products, including HIZENTRA.
-Risk factors may include: advanced age, prolonged immobilization, hypercoagulable conditions, history of venous or arterial thrombosis, use of estrogens, indwelling vascular catheters, hyperviscosity, and cardiovascular risk factors.

-For natients at risk of thrombosis administer HIZENTRA at the minimum. - For patients at risk of thrombosis, administer HIZENTRA at the minimum dose and infusion rate practicable.
+Risk factors may include: advanced age, prolonged immobilization, hypercoagulable conditions, history of venous or arterial thrombosis, use of estrogens, indwelling vascular catheters, hyperviscosity, and cardiovascular risk factors. - For patients at risk of thrombosis, administer HIZENTRA at the minimum dose and infusion rate practicable.
 Ensure adequate hydration in patients before administration.
 Monitor for signs and symptoms of thrombosis and assess blood viscosity in patients at risk for hyperviscosity.

-------RECENT MAJOR CHANGE------
+-----INDICATIONS AND USAGE----